-PrintingForLess.com uses traditional offset commercial printing on genuine Heidelberg printing presses for nearly all of the products we offer.
+PrintingForLess.com uses traditional offset commercial printing on genuine Heidelberg printing presses for most of the products we offer.
 While the concept isn't new, the state-of-the-art technologies on our 21st century equipment enable fast, reliable and affordable printing.

 Plate and blanket cylinders

 Offset lithography operates on a simple principle: ink and water don't mix.
 Image information (art and text) is put on thin metal plates which are dampened by water and ink by rollers on the press.
 The oil-based ink adheres to the image area, the water to the non-image area.
 The inked area is then transferred to a rubber cylinder or "blanket" and then onto the paper as it passes around the blanket.
 The process is called "offset" since the image doesn't go directly from the plates to the paper, but is offset or transferred to another surface as an intermediary.

 Offset commercial printing presses and inkjet desktop printers both use four basic ink colors: CMYK.
 Where inkjet printing puts all the different ink colors on the paper in one pass through the printer, in offset printing each color of ink is applied separately - one plate per color.
 Small dots of the four inks - cyan (blue), magenta, yellow, and black (K) - are deposited in specific patterns that make our eyes believe we are seeing a wide range of colors.
 That's why the standard offset printing process is often called 4-color process lithography or 4-color printing.

 Offset printing can also use premixed inks in specific colors including metallic and fluorescent colors, called spot colors

 , to obtain hues outside the normal color range of process printing.